White-tailed eagle: Birds

 White-tailed eagles are known to prey on about 170 species of bird, the most diverse group in their prey spectrum.
 While hunting birds, this massive, relatively slow-flying eagle requires an element of surprise, with often a tactful use of cover or bright sunlight upon the approach from a nearby perch.
 For example, grey herons (Ardea cinerea) have been caught after an eagle used a low flight over turbulent water to ambush them.
-However, even with a stealthy attack, the waterfowl favored in the avian diet tend to be highly wary and will more often than not escape.
+However, even with a stealthy attack, the waterfowl favoured in the avian diet tend to be highly wary and will more often than not escape.
 The white-tailed eagles must then attack birds at times of vulnerability or injury, or will often utilize the prey's escape tactics against them.
 Diving ducks and other diving water birds will be taken preferentially where they are available.
 In hunting diving birds, they utilize a technique of forcing the birds to dive repeatedly to avoid attacks, until the victim is exhausted from the efforts and can then be caught.
 Usually while hunting like this, the white-tailed eagle tends to circle low to stay close to the intended victim, with birds diving in shallower water being preferred.
 Ducks with conspicuous plumage, such as male common eiders (Somateria mollissima), with their pale plumage, may be easier to see under water and so may be taken somewhat more via this hunting method.
 Beyond waterfowl, both loons and grebes have been seen to be successfully hunted in this way.